Embeddings of locally compact hyperbolic groups into Lp-spaces: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Marc Bourdon, Yves de Cornulier, Bogdan Nica and Alain Valette for useful comments and remarks on this manuscript.
-I want to thank Ian Leary and Romain Tessera for an interesting discussion and Pierre-Emmanuel Caprace for introducing me to locally compact hyperbolic groups.
+{We would like to thank Marc Bourdon, Jacek Brodzki, Yves de Cornulier, Steven Deprez, Bogdan Nica, Kang Li and Alain Valette for useful comments and remarks on this manuscript.
+We also thank Ian Leary and Romain Tessera for an interesting discussion and Pierre-Emmanuel Caprace for introducing the second author to locally compact hyperbolic groups.}